yavda1/wii-hbguide/docs/cIOS.md

  - [d2x cIOS installer](https://hbb1.oscwii.org/hbb/d2x-cios-installer/d2x-cios-installer.zip)

- - An SD card formatted FAT32, a program to extract .zip or .7z, the Homebrew Channel and a working Wii/Wii Mini
+ - An SD card formatted FAT32, a program to extract .zip or .7z, the Homebrew Channel and a working Wii

  - An internet connection is recommended, but if you don't have it, you have to use NUS Downloader (covered in this guide).